UniMath/agda-unimath/src/group-theory/large-monoids.lagda.md

     symmetric-sim-Large-Monoid _ _ (sim-raise-Large-Monoid M l2 x)
 ```

-### Raising an element of a large monoid by two universe levels is equivalent to raising it by the lub of the universe levels
+### Raising an element of a large monoid by two universe levels is equivalent to raising it by the least upper bound of the universe levels

 ```agda
 module _